Scary Monsters (and Super Creeps): Recording

 Recording for the album began at the Power Station in New York City in February 1980.
 Bowie informed returning producer Tony Visconti that this was going to be a more commercial record than his previous releases.
 Eno did not return, having ended his collaboration with Bowie after Lodger, stating he felt the Berlin Trilogy had "petered out" by that record.
-It was the fifth and final Bowie album with the core lineup of Dennis Davis (drums), Carlos Alomar (guitar) and George Murray (bass), who had been together since Station to Station (1976); only Alomar continued working with Bowie hereafter.
+It was the fifth and final Bowie album with the core lineup of Dennis Davis (drums), Carlos Alomar (guitar) and George Murray (bass), who had been together since Station to Station (1976); only Alomar continued working with Bowie thereafter.

 The sessions saw the return of King Crimson's guitarist Robert Fripp (pictured in 1974), who previously played on "Heroes".

 King Crimson's guitarist Robert Fripp, who played on "Heroes", was brought back for the sessions, replacing Lodger guitarist Adrian Belew.
 (Note: Belew nevertheless received an advance to play on the record.)
 Bowie hired an additional guitarist, Chuck Hammer, after hearing him play with Lou Reed in London the year before.
 According to the NME editors Roy Carr and Charles Shaar Murray, Hammer added multiple textural layers deploying guitar synth and Fripp brought back the same distinctive sound he lent "Heroes".
 The pianist Roy Bittan, a member of Bruce Springsteen's E Street Band, returned from the Station to Station sessions.
 (Note: Springsteen and the E Street Band were recording The River in the adjacent studio at the same time as Scary Monsters.)

 Initial sessions at the Power Station took place over two and a half weeks, with an additional week used for overdubs.
 Tracks completed were solely instrumental.
 One instrumental, titled "Crystal Japan", was originally intended to be the album's closing track, but was dropped in favour of a reprise of "It's No Game"; (Note: "Crystal Japan" was released as a single in Japan, making its first appearance in a 1980 Japanese television commercial for the Shōchū drink Crystal Jun Rock.) the reprise, titled "It's No Game (No. 2)", was completed in its entirety during the initial sessions.
 At Alomar's suggestion, Bowie recorded a cover of Tom Verlaine's "Kingdom Come".
 Bowie felt the track was a standout from Verlaine's 1979 eponymous solo album and asked Verlaine to play lead guitar.
 Verlaine agreed, although Fripp ended up playing lead guitar.
 (Note: Although Verlaine arrived at the studio and tried out different guitar sounds, Visconti said none of his playing was used, "if we even recorded him.")

 There was a certain degree of optimism making [Scary Monsters] because I'd worked through some of my problems, I felt very positive about the future, and I think I just got down to writing a really comprehensive and well-crafted album.